aaronfreed/aaronfreed.github.io/README.md

 * ***Dungeons Presents Hellpak Vol. 2: An Exercise in Questionable Taste*** (2023&ndash;, forthcoming): maps, scripting, music, soundtrack mastering, writing
    * [Discord server](https://discord.gg/DTMvjFqtTA)
    * [Preview of music and levels](https://youtu.be/lebTkbIkt5I) (the first song and the first five levels of this video are my work)
-   * Map and music submissions for *Vol. 2* closed at the end of 2023; we hope to release it at the end of 2024.
+   * *Vol. 2* map and music submissions closed at the end of 2023; we hope to release it at the end of 2024.
      * Note that we already have more than seven hours of music, which is more than enough for both *Vol. 2* and *Vol. 3*&rsquo;s soundtracks while giving us a decent head start on *Vol. 4*.
 You’re welcome to get a head start on mapping for *Vol. 3* now, though.
 * ***Tempus Irae Redux*** (2020&ndash;, forthcoming): maps, music, sound, scripting, writing, soundtrack mastering
    * [Get the original *Tempus Irae* here](http://nardo.bungie.org/alephone.php)